-Our Tips for Writing an Effective Cover Letter & Cover Letter Mistakes to Avoid
+How to Write an Effective Cover Letter & Mistakes to Avoid

 Clients often ask us if cover letters are even required anymore in today’s online recruiting environment, as they are often listed as “optional” on applications.